Part 2: Rescuing a calf from the mountain

 Sitiin’s bouncy bum!

-If there ever was a case to be made for “love heals”, this would be it.
+If ever there were proof that “love heals,” this would be it.

-Our last blog post on Sitii’s rescue ended with her arriving at Reteti after bravely guarding her muma’s body for three whole days by herself.
-The separation left the keepers and Sitiin completely heartbroken, but entire Reteti team was ready to fight for her recovery.
+Our last blog post on Sitii’s rescue ended with her arriving at Reteti after bravely guarding her mama’s body for three whole days by herself.
+The separation left the keepers and Sitiin completely heartbroken, but the entire Reteti team was ready to fight for her recovery.

 First days at Reteti

-Sitiin’s first week at Reteti was tough.
-She was visibly traumatised and sad.
-Elephants are emotionally complex and community creatures; and their mourning journey has been likened to those of humans.
-The enclosure she was in during her first days (while we assessed her health) is located in the centre of the boma and faces outward.
-Whilst he had keepers by her side, around the clock, the design of the enclosure encourages the other members of the herd to come say hello.
-This video from 2021 shows just how curious the herd is, and in this video Kapai, our matriarch manages to open the to get to the baby.
+Sitiin’s first week at Reteti was a tough one.
+She was visibly distressed and grieving—a reminder of just how emotionally complex and deeply connected elephants are.
+Their mourning process mirrors our own in many ways.
+During her first days, as we monitored her health, she stayed in an enclosure at the heart of the boma, facing outward.
+Though she had keepers by her side 24/7, the enclosure’s design allows the herd to come and check-in.
+This video from 2021 shows just how curious the herd is, and in the video Kapai, our matriarch manages to open the to get to the baby.

 Healing

-As Sitiin got stronger and healthier, she started joining the nursery herd on their daily bush walks (these are naturally much shorter than the bush walks of the intermediate and big herd), but we noticed that she didn’t join the mud baths.
+As Sitiin got stronger and healthier, she started joining the nursery herd on their daily bush walks (these are naturally much shorter than those of the intermediate and big herd), but we noticed that she didn’t join the mud baths.

-We can’t help but wonder if Sitiin held off on bathing to keep her mum’s smell on her just a little longer?
+We can’t help but wonder if Sitiin held off on bathing to keep her mother’s smell on her just a little longer?
 Maybe she wasn’t ready to let go of her just yet, until this day.
 But, as Sitiin shows us, by letting go of sadness, we open our hearts to be filled with love and kindness from those around us.
-This doesn’t mean Sitiin will ever forget her muma, we know elephants always, always remember.
+This doesn’t mean she will ever forget her mother.
+We know that elephants always, always remember.

-We incredibly proud of how far she has come and how brave she is.
-We’re grateful that we can follow and support her journey over the next couple of years in preparation for her return back to the wild.
+We couldn’t be prouder of how far she’s come and the courage she’s shown.
+It’s an honour to support her journey over the next few years as she prepares for her return to the wild.

 Previous